 "A proto-Vulcan culture worships Captain Picard and prepares to offer Counselor Troi as a sacrifice."

-On this day in 2011, Sanctuary aired "Sanctuary For None: Part 1."
+On this day in 2011 (in the U.S.), Sanctuary aired "Sanctuary For None: Part 1."
 Officially, this served as the twelfth episode in the program's fourth (and final) season, and here's the plot summary as provided by IMDB.com:

 "When the Sanctuary is approached by an abnormal leader about a radical plan for peace, Magnus goes all in and pledges her full support.
 However, when Will is forced to leave the Sanctuary, his decision may just put everyone at risk."